1Computer1/megumin-selfbot/README.md

 #### No Logging: "noLogs"
 Disables console logging.
 Errors are still logged.

+#### Grammar: "grammar"
+Capitalizes your sentences and fixes contractions.
+Does not actually make your grammar that much better.

 ## Commands
 By default, the prefix is /.
 You can change this in the config.json.